Currents on the Coaxial Cable: A Multi-Lane Highway of RF Behavior

 - Reflected current from mismatch → transmitter

-Both are confined to the inside of the coax (center conductor and shield interior) and do not produce radiation—unless there's a major defect or a break in shield continuity.
+Both are confined inside the coax (center conductor and shield interior) and do not radiate—unless there’s a major defect or shield discontinuity.

 A common misconception is that skin effect is caused by VSWR.
-That is incorrect.
+That is incorrect: skin effect depends only on frequency, not standing-wave ratio.
+VSWR affects power delivery efficiency, not current penetration depth.

 Skin Effect: Surface-Limited Behavior, Not a Problem by Itself

-However, when antennas are unbalanced (e.g., end-fed or off-center-fed), there's no proper path for the return current.
-Then, current starts flowing on the outer surface of the coax shield.
-This current is often labeled as “common-mode” but this is incorrect.
+However, when antennas are unbalanced (e.g., end-fed or off-center-fed), the return path is incomplete.
+Then current starts flowing on the outer surface of the coax shield.
+This current is often mislabeled as “common-mode,” but in reality it’s a stray return current on the outer shield—a skin-effect current launched directly by the transmitter due to feedpoint imbalance.

-True Common-Mode Currents: External RF Pickup on Conductors
+True Induced Surface Currents: External RF Pickup on Conductors

-True common-mode current refers to RF current that is picked up or coupled onto conductors—not driven by the transmitter.
-Examples:
+True stray or induced surface currents refer to RF picked up or coupled onto conductors, not driven by the transmitter.
+Examples include:

 - Long cables acting as receiving antennas

-- Audio or USB lines affected by RF fields
+- Audio or USB lines affected by stray RF fields

 These currents: